flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/data.md

 ![MCDU Data Closest Airports 1 Page](../../assets/a32nx-briefing/mcdu/mcdu-data-closest-airports.png "MCDU Data Closest Airports 1 Page"){loading=lazy}

-Automatically selected closest 4 airports from the current position.
-The

-Pilots can add a 5th airport.
+Automatically loads the closest 4 airports from the current position.
+The pilots can add a 5th airport with a manual entry.

 Page 1 displays the bearing, distance, and time to go to each airport.